A chronology of key events

 2013 February - The National Assembly re-elects Raul Castro as president.
 He says he will stand down at the end of his second term in 2018, by which time he will be 86.

-2013 July - Five prominent veteran politicians, including Fidel Castro ally and former parliament leader Ricardo Alarcon, are removed from the Communist Party's Central Committee in what President Raul Castro called a routine change of personnel.
+2013 July - Five prominent veteran politicians, including Fidel Castro ally and former parliament leader Ricardo Alarcon, are removed from the Communist Party's Central Committee in what President Raul Castro calls a routine change of personnel.